 For the next five months, "not much happened," Gillum recounts.
 The game plan, he writes, was changing, though the promises remained false.
 And now with Eshbach and Rossman there was a new player: narcotics Agent Sassano.

-(The mysterious assignment of narcotics Agent Sassano to the Sandusky child abuse case first came to public attention last January, when I wrote the article "Busted: Narcotics Agent Nabs Jerry Sandusky.")
+(The mysterious assignment of narcotics Agent Sassano to the Sandusky child abuse case first came to public attention in January 2012, when I wrote the article "Busted: Narcotics Agent Nabs Jerry Sandusky.")

 Sassano himself didn't shed much light on his mysterious role in the case when he testified at Sandusky's trial on June 14, 2012.
 Parts of Sassano's court testimony appear to be at odds with Gillum's account in Silent No More.

 "Did there come a time in your employment with the Office of Attorney General that you were assigned to this matter?"
 Sassano is asked on the witness stand.

 "Do you remember exactly -- do you remember approximately when that was?"